saiminh/CWN-netlifycms-eleventy/src/_content/recipes/my-favourite-slow-cooker-oats.md

   ## Toppings

-  s:209:"
+  s:209:\"

   *   1 tsp x [winter citrus spice blend](https://cookingwithnothing.com/winter-citrus-spice-blend/)

   *   1 TBSP x almond butter

-  *   Drizzle of maple syrup, optional
+  *   Drizzle of maple syrup, optional"
-instructions: >-
-  **Note: This preparation is for a single serving, using a medium-sized slow cooker with an additional oven-proof dish insert (capacity 600 ml) that leaves a few centimetres of space between both dishes.
+instructions: "**Note: This preparation is for a single serving, using a medium-sized slow cooker with an additional oven-proof dish insert (capacity 600 ml) that leaves a few centimetres of space between both dishes.
 See note in introduction for explanation, and for other serving sizes and dish dimensions.**

   Combine the oat groats, almond milk, water, ghee, raisins and salt in the smaller oven-proof insert.